centaurusgod/Image-Classification-Using-CNN/README.md

 # Image-Classification-Using-CNN

-This is an example of image classification done using convolution neural network.
-Note that this works only for binary image classification and one needs to modify the code to make it work for classification of multiple classes.
+This is an example of image classification done using a convolutional neural network.
+Note that this works only for binary image classification, and one needs to modify the code to make it work for the classification of multiple classes.

 ## NVIDIA GPU Driver Installation

 1. Install the latest NVIDIA GPU driver for your device from [NVIDIA's official website](https://www.nvidia.com/Download/index.aspx).